svermeulen/vim-subversive/README.md

 # Subversive

-This vim plugin provides two new operator motions to make quick substitutions very easy.
+Subversive provides two new operator motions to make quick substitutions very easy.
 It contains no default mappings and will have no affect until you add your own maps to it.

 ## Substitution Motion